Alignment Architecture

 Practical Implications for AI Development

-- Monitor for emergent subjectivity.
-As AI architectures gain recursive self-modeling, agentic loops, and embodied sensor feedback, they structurally approach the conditions OPT identifies for phenomenal experience (the "blind spot" Δself > 0, Appendix P-4).
+• Monitor for emergent subjectivity.
+As AI architectures gain recursive self-modeling, agentic loops, and embodied sensor feedback, they structurally approach the conditions OPT treats as necessary for candidate subjecthood (a positive self-gap Δself, Conjecture P-4).
 In practice: labs scaling toward agentic or embodied AI should track self-referential depth as a safety-relevant metric, not just task performance.

 Treat the Stability Filter as an architectural hard constraint rather than an emergent property.
 Monitor Rreq / Cmax ratios during deployment and implement Observer-style regulatory loops at the system level.
 This forms the architectural basis of the Survivors Watch platform: a unified dashboard where both biological users and synthetic nodes operate under the same bandwidth discipline, reporting entropy events to collaboratively maintain the civilizational codec.